 Method

 Prepare your pork by scoring the skin, drizzling over a tablespoon of sunflower oil, then rubbing the salt into the skin.
-Place the joint into your air fryer, skin-side down, and set it to 180ºC.
+Then place the joint into your air fryer, skin-side down, and set it to 180ºC.
 Cook for 40 minutes, or until the top of the pork has begun to brown.

 Meanwhile, prepare your potatoes by peeling them and slicing into roughly 4cm chunks.
 Place them in a large bowl, add the remaining oil, season with salt and pepper and toss to coat.